CommodoreBeard/interview-data-engineer/README.md

 ```

 ### Load the provided schema into postgres
+These commands use psql cli but you can connect to the database using the environment variables provided and use any SQL client you prefer.
 #### Mac / Linux
 ```bash
 PGHOST=localhost PGPORT=5432 PGDATABASE=sales PGUSER=postgres PGPASSWORD=mysecretpassword psql -f schema.sql